socialbodylab/KineticWearablesToolkit/README.md

 ![Micro stepper motor back](./micro-stepper-back.jpg)

-* Uses small x27.168 stepper motor
+* Uses small x27.168 stepper motor (Switec X 27 series)
 * Attaches to cloth using lapel pin (not shown)
 * 3D printable in PLA or other rigid material
-* Suitable for very light loads only
+* Suitable for moving very light loads only

 ## Solenoid